zookzook/elixir-mongodb-driver/README.md

 ## Breaking changes

-Prior to version 0.9.2 some Repo functions use the dump function for the query parameter.
+Prior to version 0.9.2 some Repo functions use the `dump/1` function for the query (and update) parameter.
 This worked only for some query that used only the attributes of the document.
 In the case of nested documents, it didn't work, so it is changed to be more consistent.
 The Repo module is very simple without any query rewriting like Ecto does.
 In the case you want to use the `:name` option, you need to specify the query and updates in the Repo following